VelvetMephys/Tyk-DEV_Setup/INSTALLATION__DASHBOARD.md

 What we have done here is:

 *   `--listenport=3000`: Told Tyk Dashboard (and Portal) to listen on port 3000.
-*   `--redishost=<hostname>`: Tyk Dashboard should use the local Redis instance.
+*   `--redishost=<hostname>`: Tyk Dashboard should use the gateway Redis instance : *tyk-gateway*
 *   `--redisport=6379`: The Tyk Dashboard should use the default port.
-*   `--domain="XXX.XXX.XXX.XXX"`: Bind the Dashboard to the IP or DNS hostname of this instance (required).
+*   `--domain="XXX.XXX.XXX.XXX"`: Bind the Dashboard to the IP or DNS hostname of this instance (required). *51.75.196.202*
-*   `--mongo=mongodb://<IP Address>/tyk_analytics`: Use the local MongoDB (should always be the same as the Gateway).
+*   `--mongo=mongodb://<IP Address>/tyk_analytics`: Use the local MongoDB (should always be the same as the Gateway). *localhost*
-*   `--tyk_api_hostname=$HOSTNAME`: The Tyk Dashboard has no idea what hostname has been given to Tyk, so we need to tell it, in this instance we are just using the local HOSTNAME env variable, but you could set this to the public-hostname/IP of the instance.
+*   `--tyk_api_hostname=$HOSTNAME`: The Tyk Dashboard has no idea what hostname has been given to Tyk, so we need to tell it, in this instance we are just using the local HOSTNAME env variable, but you could set this to the public-hostname/IP of the instance. *tyk-dashboard*
-*   `--tyk_node_hostname=http://localhost`: The Tyk Dashboard needs to see a Tyk node in order to create new tokens, so we need to tell it where we can find one.
+*   `--tyk_node_hostname=http://<host_tyk_node>`: The Tyk Dashboard needs to see a Tyk node in order to create new tokens, so we need to tell it where we can find one.
 *   `--tyk_node_port=8080`: Tell the Dashboard that the Tyk node it should communicate with is on port 8080.
 *   `--portal_root=/portal`: We want the Portal to be shown on /portal of whichever domain we set for the Portal.